The Mind-Body Connection Through Yoga

 Meditation and Mindfulness: Practices such as guided meditation or yoga nidra calm the nervous system and reduce anxiety.

-For women in Eltham, Lower Plenty, Montmorency and the surrounding area balancing work and family, these tools offer accessible ways to decompress and restore equilibrium.
+For our members in Eltham, Lower Plenty, Montmorency and the surrounding area balancing work and family, these tools offer accessible ways to decompress and restore equilibrium.

 Yoga for Hormonal Health and Sleep